What is this project about?

 If you would like to download the free e-book, you have the choice of a high resolution version (approx 33Mb), or a low resolution version (approx 8MB).
 If you are not sure what all this means, the low resolution version is generally fine for viewing on computers and electronic devices.

-Low resolution version: Alternatively, for those not wanting to create an ISSUU log in and/or not wanting a high resolution version of the e-book, simply click here to immediately start downloading a low resolution version of the e-book to your computer.
+Low resolution version: For those not wanting/needing not wanting a high resolution version of the e-book, simply click here to immediately start downloading a low resolution version of the e-book to your computer.
+This will open in an other webpage/browser window.

 Who created this project?